Skënderbeu Stadium: History

 The stadium is the current grounds for Skënderbeu as well as other municipal and national athletic events.
 It was first opened in 1957, and then later fully renovated in 2010, thanks to major contributions by various corporate donors.
 The stadium was approved by UEFA, to hold preliminary rounds of Champions League matches in 2011.
+In September 2023, Danish architectural office CEBRA was awarded the contract to fully renovate the stadium and surrounding area.